This collection of articles teaches you all about exceptions in Java.

 List of Java Exceptions

-This page provides a complete list of all exceptions provided by the Java API, grouped by package.
+This page provides a complete list of all public exceptions and errors available in the Java API, grouped by package.